ClarytyLLC/docs/src/docs/aiware/install/install.md

 5. Validate install

 Run: docker ps -a .
-This should show the aiware-prom-alertmgr, aiware-prometheus, cadvisor, aiware-controller, aiware-postgres, & aiware-registry.
+This should show the aiware-prom-alertmgr, aiware-prometheus, aiware-controller, aiware-postgres, & aiware-registry.

 You can connect to the database at localhost:5342, or whichever port that you have specified for AIWARE_DB_PORT, with postgres/postgres as the username/password.